Build multi-modal AI applications using our new open-source Vision AI SDK.

 <uses-permission android:name="android.permission.INTERNET" /> <application android:networkSecurityConfig="@xml/network_security_config" .../>

-Let’s add the Credentials model that reflects this response:
+Add the Credentials model that reflects the server response:

 kotlin